eisenjulian/nlp_estimator_tutorial/blog.md

 It is worth noting that the checkpoint itself is not sufficient to make predictions; the actual code used to build the estimator is necessary as well in order to map the saved weights to the corresponding tensors.
 It's a good practice to associate saved checkpoints with the branch of code with which they were created.

-If your are interested in exporting the models to disk in a fully recoverable way, you might want to look into the [SavedModel](https://www.tensorflow.org/programmers_guide/saved_model#using_savedmodel_with_estimators) class, which is especially for serving your model through an API using [TensorFlow Serving](https://github.com/tensorflow/serving).
+If you are interested in exporting the models to disk in a fully recoverable way, you might want to look into the [SavedModel](https://www.tensorflow.org/programmers_guide/saved_model#using_savedmodel_with_estimators) class, which is especially for serving your model through an API using [TensorFlow Serving](https://github.com/tensorflow/serving).

 ### Summary